cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-1.md

 ## Install Barracuda Package

+We will start by installing the Barracuda package.
+This will allows us to import the PoseNet models into the project.
 Open the `Window` menu at the top of the Unity Editor and select `Package Manager`.

 ![open-package-manager](..\images\barracuda-posenet-tutorial-v2\part-1\open-package-manager.png)

 There might be a message in the console indicating that there is a new version of the Visual Studio Editor package.

 ![unity-update-visual-studio-editor-package-prompt](..\images\barracuda-posenet-tutorial-v2\part-1\unity-update-visual-studio-editor-package-prompt.png)

 Feel free to update the package by selecting it in the Package Manager and click the `Update` button.

 ![update-visual-studio-editor](..\images\barracuda-posenet-tutorial-v2\part-1\update-visual-studio-editor.png)

 We will be using version `2.1.0` of the Barracuda package.
 Unity has this version marked as preview, so we will need to enable preview packages to install it.
 Click the small gear icon and select the `Advanced Project Settings` option.

 ![package-manager-open-advanced-settings](..\images\barracuda-posenet-tutorial-v2\part-1\package-manager-open-advanced-settings.png)

 Tick the `Enable Preview Packages` checkbox so that we can install the latest version of Barracuda.

 ![package-manager-enable-preview-packages](..\images\barracuda-posenet-tutorial-v2\part-1\package-manager-enable-preview-packages.png)

-A popup window will appear warning us that preview packages might not be ready for production.
-However, one of the reasons we are using the latest version of Barracuda is that it contains bug fixes that are not present in the `Verified` version, so click `I understand` in the popup window.
+A popup window will appear, warning us that preview packages might not be ready for production.
+However, the latest version of Barracuda contains bug fixes that are not present in the `Verified` version, so click `I understand` in the popup window.

 ![package-manager-enable-preview-packages-popup](..\images\barracuda-posenet-tutorial-v2\part-1\package-manager-enable-preview-packages-popup.png)

 Even though there is a verified version of Barracuda, it is not available in the package manager by default.
 We need to either install a package that has it as a dependency (e.g. ML Agents) or add it directly with a git URL.
 Click on the `+` icon in the upper-left corner and select `Add package from git URL...`.

 ![package-manager-add-git-package](..\images\barracuda-posenet-tutorial-v2\part-1\package-manager-add-git-package.png)

 Enter `com.unity.barracuda` into the text box and click `Add`.
 This will install the latest `Verified` version of the package.
 Unfortunately, there is a bug with this version that causes an error when performing inference on the CPU.
 This is resolved in later versions.